rudresh051/DSA-Questions/JavaQuestionsSolutions/JavaNotes/nj_204/Lecture3.md

 ```

 ## User - defined data types
-* here we can take class, interface, enum, etc as userdefined data types.
+* Here we can take class, interface, enum, etc as userdefined data types.
 * Employee emp;
 * int x;

 ## Wrapper classes
-Since java is an Object-Oriented programming language, There are some   situations, where we need to represent the primitive data types in the form of objects.
+Since java is an Object-Oriented programming language, There are some situations,
+where we need to represent the primitive data types in the form of objects.
---in **java.lang** package some classes are defined to represent the primitive datatypes in the form of object.
+--in **java.lang** package some classes are defined to represent the primitive
+datatypes in the form of object.
 these classes are known as wrapper classes

 ex:-
 byte : java.lang.Byte
 short: java.lang.Short
 int : java.lang.Integer
 long : java.lang.Long
 float:  java.lang.Float
 char : java.lang.Character
 boolean : java.lang.Boolean

 String s = "100";

 To identify the range of a perticular data type these wrapper classes
-has provided following constant variables in all the wrapper classes   except Boolean class.
+has provided following constant variables in all the wrapper classes
+except Boolean class.
 MIN_VALUE
 MAX_VALUE